Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Model validation

 \subsection{Computational efficiency}

+A key practical consideration for the PMoE framework is its computational cost during inference.
+The complete inference pipeline consists of three stages: (i) a baseline SA simulation, from which input features are extracted; (ii) autoencoder-based routing; and (iii) a corrected RANS simulation using the activated expert.
+In many industrial workflows, a baseline RANS solution is already available as part of the standard design or analysis process.
+In such cases, only stages (ii) and (iii) constitute additional cost.
+When the router assigns the case to Expert $E_0$ (the standard SA model), the baseline solution is itself the final prediction, and no additional simulation is required.

-A key advantage of the PMoE framework is its low computational cost during inference.
-As the model expands through continual learning, additional experts are introduced and the router acquires new components.
-However, owing to the sparse‐activation mechanism, only a subset of experts is invoked at inference time.
-To provide a quantitative assessment of the computational overhead, we performed full–process tests using both the baseline SA model and the PMoE–S3 model on identical cases \footnote{All tests were conducted on a system equipped with an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Gold 6530 CPU and an NVIDIA\textsuperscript{\textregistered} AD102 (GeForce RTX 4090) GPU.}, and the wall-clock time results are summarised in table~\ref{tab:cpu_time}.
-For all tests, the computational grid and the total number of iteration steps were kept fixed across models.
-Across all tests presented in the table, the routing time of the PMoE–S3 model remains below 10 seconds, demonstrating that the router is sufficiently lightweight and its overhead is negligible compared with the flow simulation itself.
-Furthermore, for all the examples, when using the final PMoE-S3 model, the total simulation time increases by only $0.15\% \sim 4.0\%$, indicating that the inclusion of additional experts does not introduce a significant computational cost.
-This confirms that the PMoE framework offers improved accuracy with a marginal computational penalty, making it viable for industrial-scale CFD applications.
+To quantify the computational overhead, we performed wall-clock timing tests using both the baseline SA model and the PMoE-S3 model on identical hardware\footnote{All tests were conducted on a system equipped with an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Gold 6530 CPU and an NVIDIA\textsuperscript{\textregistered} AD102 (GeForce RTX 4090) GPU.}.
+The results are summarised in table~\ref{tab:cpu_time}.
+Across all tested cases, the routing time remains below 10 seconds, confirming that the autoencoder-based router is sufficiently lightweight for its overhead to be negligible.
+The full-pipeline overhead, which accounts for the baseline SA run, ranges from approximately $100\%$ to $104\%$, reflecting the cost of effectively running RANS twice.
+This represents the worst-case scenario in which no prior baseline solution exists.

+Importantly, owing to the sparse-activation mechanism, model expansion through continual learning does not lead to a proportional increase in inference cost.
+Regardless of the total number of experts in the PMoE model, only one expert is activated per case, ensuring that the per-case simulation cost scales with the size of a single expert rather than the entire ensemble.